dwbyerly/c-sharp-api-demonstration/README.md

 ## Assumptions
 * The user has a Microsoft SQL Server ver.
 21.5.14 server and database set up with identical names to the connection string found on line 10 of `appsettings.json`.
 * The user's MSS database is populated with one or more items contained in a table called *Products* which is populated with one or more rows containing valid data matching the syntax of the model found in `\Models\Products.cs`.
 * The user is using .NET Framework ver.
-8.0.410.
+8.0.410 with the .NET 8 SDK installed.
 * The user has git installed.
 * The user is using a code editing software such as Visual Studio Code on a Windows machine.